reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/ListFormatting-libraries-use-title-and-folder.md

   ]
 }
 ```

-T
+The above JSON extracts an ID from the Name property between '[' and ']' using functions substring and indexOf to [$FileLeafRef] with a View icon link to the SharePoint file within the library.

-"txtContent": Specifies the text content for the span element.
+"txtContent" specifies the text content to be displayed.
 The text is generated using a conditional statement (if), which checks if the FileLeafRef column starts with '['.
 If true, it extracts the text between '[' and ']' using substring and indexOf.
 Otherwise, it sets the text to an empty string.

-"style": Specifies the CSS styles for the a element.
+"style" specifies the CSS styles for the a element.
 The display property is set based on a complex conditional statement.
 It checks if the FileRef column contains 'Folder_10', the ContentTypeId column does not start with '0x0120', and the FileLeafRef column starts with '['.
 If all conditions are met, it sets the display property to 'display-inline', otherwise, it sets it to 'none'.

 "href": Specifies the URL for the link.
-It concatenates the current web URL, a fixed path, and dynamic parameters based on the FileLeafRef column.
+It concatenates the current web URL, a fixed path, and dynamic parameters based on the ID extracted from the FileLeafRef column.

 ![ColumnFormattingInAction](../images/ListFormatting-libraries-use-title-and-folder/Sample.gif)